 Proposed changes to Basin Plan section 5.4.2.1, paragraph 1

-Discharges containing fecal material from domestic animals to the waters of the State that cause or contribute to exceedance of water quality objectives in the areas listed below are prohibited.
+Discharges containing fecal material from domestic animals to the waters of the state that cause or contribute to exceedance of water quality objectives in the areas listed below are prohibited.

 Proposed changes to Basin Plan section 5.4.2.1, paragraph 1

-Discharges containing fecal material from humans to the waters of the State in the areas listed below are prohibited.
-Exceptions to this prohibition include discharges in accordance with Waste Discharge Requirements or other provisions of the California Water Code, Division 7, as amended:
+Discharges containing fecal material from humans to the waters of the state in the areas listed below are prohibited.
+Exceptions to this prohibition include discharges in accordance with WDRs or other provisions of the CWC, division 7, as amended:

 Proposed changes to Basin Plan section 5.4.2.1, list item 8

-Submits a Nonpoint Source Pollution Control Implementation Program, consistent with the Policy for Implementation and Enforcement of the Nonpoint Source Pollution Control Program, that is approved by the Executive Officer, or
+Submits a NPS Pollution Control Implementation Program, consistent with the Policy for Implementation and Enforcement of the Nonpoint Source Pollution Control Program that is approved by the Executive Officer, or

-Demonstrates to the satisfaction of the Executive Officer that its activities do not cause livestock waste to pass into waters of the State within the Watsonville Slough Watershed, or
+Demonstrates to the satisfaction of the Executive Officer that its activities do not cause livestock waste to pass into waters of the state within the Watsonville Slough Watershed, or

-Is regulated under Waste Discharge Requirements or an NPDES permit, or a conditional waiver of waste discharge requirements that explicitly addresses compliance with the Watsonville Slough TMDL for Pathogens.
+Is regulated under WDRs or an NPDES permit, or a conditional waiver of WDRs that explicitly addresses compliance with the Watsonville Slough TMDL for Pathogens.

 Proposed changes to Basin Plan section 5.4.3, paragraph 3

-Discharges to the Monterey Bay Prohibition Zone from desalinization units and circulating seawater system discharges may be permitted after each proposal satisfies California Environmental Quality Act requirements and completes the National Pollutant Discharge Elimination System process.
+Discharges to the Monterey Bay Prohibition Zone from desalinization units and circulating seawater system discharges may be permitted after each proposal satisfies California Environmental Quality Act (CEQA) requirements and completes the NPDES process.

 Proposed changes to Basin Plan section 5.4.3.1, paragraph 1

-Discharge of waste is prohibited where it will alter natural water quality conditions in Areas of Special Biological Significance.
-Areas of Special Biological Significance are:
+Discharge of waste is prohibited where it will alter natural water quality conditions in ASBS.
+ASBS are:

 Proposed changes to Basin Plan section 5.4.6, paragraph 1

-The Regional Board may, subsequent to a public hearing, grant exceptions to any provision of this Plan where the Regional Board determines:
+The Central Coast Water Board may, subsequent to a public hearing, grant exceptions to any provision of this Basin Plan where the Central Coast Water Board determines:

 Proposed changes to Basin Plan section 5.4.6, paragraph 2

-Regional Board exceptions will be effective upon State Board approval, unless exceptions involve surface water beneficial use designations or surface water quality objectives (i.e., federally accepted water quality standards).
-Such water quality standard related exceptions will also require Environmental Protection Agency approval to become effective.
+Central Coast Water Board exceptions will be effective upon State Water Board approval, unless exceptions involve surface water beneficial use designations or surface water quality objectives (i.e., federally accepted water quality standards).
+Such water quality standard related exceptions will also require USEPA approval to become effective.

 Proposed changes to Basin Plan section 5.5.1, list items

-The Regional Water Quality Control Board will implement water quality control plan provisions through establishment or requirements and timetables for compliance with plan actions.
+The Regional Water Board will implement water quality control plan provisions through establishment or requirements and timetables for compliance with plan actions.

-Waste discharge requirements will be established for all (operating) solid waste sites and where inactivated sites may contribute to water quality impairment.
+WDRs will be established for all (operating) solid waste sites and where inactivated sites may contribute to water quality impairment.

-Waste discharge requirements will be established for all existing oil well fields, mines, or other well fields which threaten water quality.
+WDRs will be established for all existing oil well fields, mines, or other well fields which threaten water quality.

-Waste discharge requirements will be established for all irrigation, feedlot, dairy, and poultry operations which are so located as to pose a clear and direct threat to water quality; such operations need not be so large as to require a permit under NPDES.
+WDRs will be established for all irrigation, feedlot, dairy, and poultry operations which are so located as to pose a clear and direct threat to water quality; such operations need not be so large as to require a permit under NPDES.

 Proposed changes to Basin Plan section 5.5.2, header and list item 1

 5.5.2.
-State Clean Water Grants or Loans
+State Water Board Grants and Loans

-Priorities for State Clean Water Grants or Loans will be ordered by the Regional Water Quality Control Board and provide ever increasing emphasis toward correction of basin water quality problems.
+Priorities for State Water Board grants and State Revolving Fund loans, and financial assistance opportunities will be established by the Regional Water Board and provide ever increasing emphasis toward environmental justice and correction of water quality problems.

 Proposed changes to Basin Plan section 5.5.4, paragraph 1

-The Regional Water Quality Control Board will initiate coordination with the appropriate Coastal Commission, as well as other State, federal, and local agencies which possess related or overlapping planning responsibilities.
+The Regional Water Board will initiate coordination with the appropriate Coastal Commission, as well as other state, federal, and local agencies which possess related or overlapping planning responsibilities.

 Proposed changes to Basin Plan section 5.5.5, paragraph 1